KyberDAO considerations, KNC staking, voting, and claiming KNC rewards

 More recently, during the period of extremely volatile market conditions in both the macro and DeFi spaces, Kyber managed to maintain strong liquidity throughout (due to our robust system and diversity of liquidity providers), while setting record volumes ($33.7M in 24H, ~$200M in a month, in March) despite the overall market downturn.
 We view our role as the liquidity endpoint for DeFi seriously, and while we are happy that we passed this test, we will continue to strengthen our tech robustness, liquidity depth, and diversity of liquidity providers.

-Security is our utmost priority, and we are currently undergoing a series of comprehensive smart contract audits for both the KyberDAO as well as a set of crucial new features, including liquidity pool routing, which allows takers to spread their trade across pools (even from other DEXes) via a fully on-chain mechanism.
+Security is our utmost priority, and we are undergoing a series of comprehensive smart contract audits for both the KyberDAO as well as a set of crucial new features, including liquidity pool routing, which allows takers to spread their trade across pools (even from other DEXes) via a fully on-chain mechanism.
 More details will be shared in an upcoming Technical Update in April.
-We are on track for a launch towards the end of Q2.
+We are on track for an end-of-Q2 launch.

 As highlighted in our Katalyst announcement post, Katalyst puts KNC holders right at the heart of Kyber.
 The token and its holders will now play a critical role in determining the incentive system, building a wide base of stakeholders, and facilitating economic flow in the network.